Gangs and Youth Violence

 • refusal to enter certain areas;

-• new nickname or starts to use tags/graffiti on books/possessions.
+• a new nickname or starts to use tags/graffiti on books/possessions.

 What to do

 • Create an environment based on equality and informed choice – provide information to allow pupils to make informed choices.
-It is well established that success in learning is one of the most powerful indicators in the prevention of youth crime.
+It’s well established that success in learning is one of the most powerful factors in the prevention of youth crime.

 • Check young people have safe relationships – in their family, with their peers and with your staff.
-Create the environment where it’s okay to talk even about the most difficult things.
+Create an environment where it’s okay to talk even about the most difficult things.

-• Contextual approach – be aware of the risks to children and young people in your local area in relation to gangs and youth violence.
+• Contextual approach – be aware of the risks to children and young people in your local area concerning gangs and youth violence.

-• Multi-agency working – work collaboratively with the police, local government, youth offending teams, health and probation services, to share data and information, and put in place plans to prevent and reduce serious violence within local communities.
+• Multi-agency working – collaborate with the police, local government, youth offending teams, and health and probation services, to share data and information.
+Jointly create plans to prevent and reduce serious violence within local communities.

 • Know the signs and know what to do – use the checklists above, your safeguarding procedures and be confident in raising gang and youth violence as a possibility.